NLP-Lab-TDTU/guide-train-llama-v2/README.md

 You need to change some of the following values accordingly.
 - num_processes: num_gpus.
 Notes: Set 8 to train on 8 GPUs.
 This command only works on 80GB GPUs
 - model_name_or_path: Name of model.
-Default: [vietgpt/llama-2-7b-original](https://huggingface.co/vietgpt/llama-2-7b-original) (This is the original model of Llama 2 that has been converted to Huggingface format).
+Default: [vietgpt/dama-7b-92000](https://huggingface.co/vietgpt/dama-7b-92000) (This is the original model of Llama 2 that has been converted to Huggingface format and replaced tokenizer part).
 - tokenizer_name: Tokenizer of the model.
-Default: [vietgpt/llama-2-7b-original](https://huggingface.co/vietgpt/llama-2-7b-original) (This is the original model of Llama 2 that has been converted to Huggingface format).
+Default: [vietgpt/dama-7b-92000](https://huggingface.co/vietgpt/dama-7b-92000) (This is the original model of Llama 2 that has been converted to Huggingface format and replaced tokenizer part).
 - dataset_path: Path of the preprocessed dataset.

 - per_device_train_batch_size.
 Default: 1